CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/1. Introduction to Operating Systems and Virtualisation/Chapter 1: Overview of Operating Systems.md

   - Controlled access to files
     - OS provides file management services as well as providing mechanism of access control to files and folders.
   - System access
-    - OS resolves conflict for resources contentiona as well as control access to the system
+    - OS resolves conflict for resources contentional as well as control access to the system
   - Error detection and response
     - OS handles varies errors conditions such as issues in executing program
   - Accounting